LLNL/scr/doc/rst/users/quick.rst

 SCR and many of its dependencies have corresponding packages.

-Before installing SCR with Spack, one should first configure `packages.yaml <https://spack.readthedocs.io/en/latest/configuration.html>`_.
+Before installing SCR with Spack, one should first configure :code:`packages.yaml`.
 In particular, SCR depends on the system resource manager and MPI library, and one should define entries for those in :code:`packages.yaml`.
 Examples for configuring common resource managers and MPI libraries are listed in Section :ref:`sec-build-spack`.

-SCR can then be installed with:
+SCR can then be installed for SLURM systems with:

 .. code-block:: bash

-  spack install scr
+  spack install scr@3.0rc1

 This downloads, builds, and installs SCR and its dependencies.